Lewis Gordon (footballer): Bristol Rovers

 Following a trial period with Crystal Palace U23, Gordon signed a two-year contract with League One club Bristol Rovers on 6 August 2022.
 He made 73 appearances during two mid-table seasons and won praise from manager Joey Barton for his progress made during the 2022–23 season.
 Gordon was released at the end of the 2023–24 season, when his contract expired.

 Chesterfield

 On 31 May 2024, it was announced that Gordon had joined League Two club Chesterfield on a free transfer.
 He signed a one-year contract, with the option of a further year, effective 1 July 2024.
 Gordon made 38 appearances during a 2024–25 season which culminated in defeat in the playoff semi-finals.
-The club exercised its option on his contract during the off-season.
+The club exercised its option on his contract during the early off-season and he signed a new two-year contract in July 2025.
+Either side of three mid-season months out with "quite a big tear in his quad", Gordon made 36 appearances during the 2025–26 season, which again ended in a playoff semi-final defeat.

 International career

 Of Scottish descent through his grandmother, Gordon was capped by Scotland at U17 and U19 level.
 He was a part of the Scotland squad which was unsuccessful in qualifying for the 2018 UEFA European U17 Championship.